paulscherrerinstitute/peakAnalyser/docs/peakAnalyser.rst

 ------------

 This is an `EPICS`_ `areaDetector`_ driver for `Scienta Omicron`_ analysers using the `PEAK`_ API.
-It has been tested with PEAK 1.0.0.0-beta.1 with dummy camera configuration.
+It has been tested with PEAK software release 1.3.0 with a DA30L analyser.
+Due to the many changes in PEAK API, the minimum required PEAK version is 1.3.0.

 The PEAK API uses JSON-RPC protocol and supports both HTTP and WebSocket.
-This driver will choose the implementation based on the host address, i.e. *ws://127.0.0.1:8080* for WebSocket and *http://127.0.0.1:8080* for HTTP.
-However do notice certain :ref:`issues <known_problems>` regarding both implementations.
+This driver will choose the implementation based on the host address, i.e. *ws://127.0.0.1:8087* for WebSocket and *http://127.0.0.1:8087* for HTTP.

 Implementation of standard driver parameters
 --------------------------------------------